khulnasoft-lab/design.khulnasoft.com/contents/components/radio-buttons.md

 ### Interaction

-Users are able to select an option with click/tap on either the radio button or its label.
-Selecting one option unselects all others.
+* Users are able to select an option with click/tap on the radio button or its label.
+* Selecting one option unselects all others.

 ## Demo